Diversity, Equity, Inclusion & Accessibility Council

 • Date: April 19, 2023 at 1PM

-• Meeting recording: Watch here
+• Recording: Watch here

 • Speakers: Dr Kristen Liesch, Forbes “D&I Trailblazer” and co-founder and co-CEO at Tidal Equality, & Dr. Sonali Mohapatra, Quantum Innovation Sector Lead at the National Quantum Computing Centre, Director of the Prospero Space Fellowship, and Founding Member and Chair of New Voices in Space Working Group on the Scottish Space Leadership Council.